fitzsimonsjl/fitz.dk/content/posts/writing-a-good-cfp.md

 On another note - location is always one to bear in mind.
 Though some conferences will fully/partially cover some travel or accommodation costs for you speaking, if it’s a smaller event then there’s every chance that they may not.
 Just something to consider before you find yourself saying yes to speaking and then having to figure out the cheapest way to somewhere else in Europe (or the US) from wherever you’re based.

+**Don't overdo  your speaker bio**

+There's definitely going to be a field for you to fill in about yourself that will get published along with your talk abstract.
+Use it to give a bit of background about yourself - what your focus at work is on, where you're based, a bit about your experience.
+Even better - include mentions of previous conferences you've presented at (if any).
+With that said, don't go ham and use it as a spot to exhaustively list every single certification you've got, or give a detailed work history.

+This is going to come across as potentially controversial, but I've - so far, at least - noticed a relatively high correlation between the amount of space used for a speakers bio on the things mentioned above and the actual technical level/polish of their talk not being up to the same standard.

 **Preparing some draft slides**

 I’ve been seeing draft slides as a requirement more frequently in recent years, and to be perfectly honest I don’t think it’s a bad thing.
 Don’t get me wrong, I’m all for Talk Driven Development (TDD), but I also understand where the organisers are coming from.
-When you get 60+ submissions that are just vague bullet points that don’t really make a coherent case for why they should get the talk slot of which there are only 10 or 20, it can be a lot of work sorting the wheat from the chaff.
+When you get 60 or 80+ submissions that are just vague bullet points that don’t really make a coherent case for why they should get the talk slot of which there are only 10 or 20, it can be a lot of work sorting the wheat from the chaff.

 A CFP asking for draft slides doesn’t mean that they expect you to submit a fully polished and finalised slide deck.
-What they really want to see is that you’ve put some thought into the things that we’ve covered above.
+What they really want to see is that you’ve put some thought into the things that we’ve covered earlier.
 In the majority of cases, an agenda slide and some chapter slides with a few slides detailing what you’re going to cover in each section is plenty.
 Don’t let the idea of having to make some slides just to submit put you off!

 ## Closing thoughts
+By putting a bit more effort into your submission at the start (TDD aside - because there’s nothing like a hard deadline to force yourself to get the research finished in time for the talk!), you’ll get a better end result.
+Bear in mind that the people who come to the conference and are going to see your talk have paid to do so, potentially having travelled a decent distance.
+The organisers chose your talk to be one of the few available slots - don't do them or the attendees or disservice by not respecting their time and effort by getting up on stage without having polished your talk as much as you reasonably can.

 Hopefully this has been somewhat useful in giving you an idea of how to put together a half decent CFP - and I really hope that I see some of your talks at the next lot of conferences I’m going to.

-By putting a bit more effort into your submission at the start (TDD aside - because there’s nothing like a hard deadline to force yourself to get the Research finished in time for the talk!), you’ll get a better end result.

 In the next post, I’ll go through some tips on putting together a good slide deck once you’ve got a talk submission accepted.